realworldocaml/book/en/variables-and-functions.md

 One subtle aspect of labeled and optional arguments is how they are inferred by the type system.
-Consider the following example for computing numerical derivatives of a function of two dimensions.
+Consider the following example for computing numerical derivatives of a function of two real variables.
 The function takes an argument `delta` which determines the scale at which to compute the derivative, values `x` and `y` which determine which point to compute the derivative at, and the function `f` whose derivative is being computed.
 The function `f` itself takes two labeled arguments `x` and `y`.
 Note that you can use an apostrophe as part of a variable name, so `x'` and `y'` are just ordinary variables.